 We offer a comprehensive benefits package to all full-time employees, including health and dental insurance, life and disability insurance and a 401(k) plan.
 Executive officers are eligible to participate in all of our employee benefit plans.
 The 401(k) plan includes a matching component where we will match \$0.50 on the dollar of an employee's contribution up to a maximum of 6 percent of their wages in the form of our stock.
-The employee contributions are subject to the maximum limitations as set forth in the Internal Revenue Code of 1986, as a provided in the internal revenue code o
+The employee contributions are subject to the maximum limitations as set forth in the Internal Revenue Code of 1986, as amended.